maximmacari/swift-thermal_recorder/README.md

 This application records video from thermal cameras such as the FLIR one Pro-series.

+---

 ThermalRecorder is free software: you can redistribute it or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 2 only.
 Please check the file [COPYING](COPYING) for more information on the license and copyright.

+If you want to submit pull requests or contribute source code to this repository, please read the [CONTRIBUTING.md](CONTRIBUTING.md) for more information about contributing guidelines.

 If you use this app in your projects and publish the results, please cite the following manuscript: